ASU CAMP Scholars Project

 About ASU CAMP Scholars Project

-The College Assistance Migrant Program (CAMP) at Arizona State University is federally funded by the U.S. Department of Education’s Office of Migrant Education.
-Our ASU CAMP Scholars Project provides academic support to students from migrant and seasonal farmworker backgrounds during their first year in college.
+The College Assistance Migrant Program (CAMP) at Arizona State University is federally funded by the U.S. Department of Education’s Office of Migrant Education and provides academic support to students from migrant and seasonal farmworker backgrounds during their first year in college.

-Our Project identifies, recruits, and enrolls students from a migrant and seasonal farmworker background to attend Arizona State University.
-We provide these students with academic, social, and financial support to enable the completion of their first year of college and establish a strong foundation for continued success at Arizona State University
+CAMP identifies and recruits students from a migrant and seasonal farmworker background to attend ASU.
+Students are provided with academic, social and financial support to enable them to complete their first year of college while establishing a strong foundation for continued success at ASU.

-We provide students with intensive academic, personal, and financial counseling, with the goal of continued enrollment and graduation from Arizona State University.
-Our Project also provides follow-up services to our students throughout their university experience.
+Students receive academic, personal and financial counseling, with the goal of continued enrollment and graduation from ASU.
+CAMP also provides follow-up services to our students throughout their university experience.

-The ASU CAMP Scholars Project is housed in the School of Transborder Studies, Interdisciplinary Building B, on the Tempe campus of Arizona State University.
+The program is housed in the School of Transborder Studies, Interdisciplinary Building B, on the Tempe campus of Arizona State University.